Turning prevention into a human and meaningful digital experience.

 Lola is a personalized cognitive stimulation app for people with mild cognitive impairment.
-It strengthens memory, self-esteem, and family bonds through emotional exercises and virtual support, turning prevention into a human and meaningful experience.
+It strengthens memory, self-esteem, and family bonds through emotional exercises and virtual support,.

 This application was developed in an academic context as part of a postgraduate program in App and Service Design.
 The project was conceived as a comprehensive research, strategy, and design exercise, aimed at exploring digital solutions with social impact, centered on people and real needs.